hawtio/hawtio/DEVELOPERS.md

     https://circleci.com/gh/hawtio/hawtio

 The task runs the script `ci-website.sh` that builds the website.
-If anything goes wrong, the errors are usully shown in the CI job output (link above).
+If anything goes wrong, the errors are usually shown in the CI job output (link above).